Lidm3025/Data2-4/README.md

 ## others

+other .py documents are for reference

-downloaded and unzipped, well prepared for our use.
+datasets downloaded and unzipped, well prepared for our use.